 •From the Add Condition dialog, you can change the current display using a dynamic date or fixed date filter.
 For this example, use a dynamic date filter to change the date range to incidents from the Last 7 days, then click OK.
 The dashboard data will update accordingly.

 •Hover your mouse over one the data points in a pane (for example, a pie chart segment), then click and select View Records.
 A new page will display, listing the underlying records associated with that particular data.
 You can drill down even farther by opening an individual record in the list.

 •You can also create temporary filters based on a single data point.
 For details, see "Interactive features" below.

 10.You now have a completed dashboard.
 Click File > Save to save it in a folder, then click OK.
 To open this dashboard again, click File > Open and navigate the folder structure to locate this dashboard.
 Click it to open.

 At any point you can convert a saved, fixed-layout dashboard to an editable one by using the Tools > Convert to Resizable menu.
 Make sure you re-save the dashboard after doing so.
-For details on manipulating the layout of an editable dashboard, see the procedure To configure dashboard properties in Dashboard properties, alerts, and defaults.
+For details on manipulating the layout of an editable dashboard, see the procedure To configure dashboard properties in About dashboard properties, alerts, and defaults.

 Viewing underlying data

 Each dashboard comprises any number of individual panes, each displaying a specific type of data identified by the pane title.
 Within each pane, you can drill deeper to view the underlying data (though what you can view is dependent on the type of data displayed).